Being a college student could be very exciting especially for freshers just coming into the university.

 After which they are separated to specialize in their various areas.

-After successfully completing the dental course, dentist (which they are now called) are mostly faced with two choices which is to either:
+After successfully completing the dental course, dentists (which they are now called) are mostly faced with two choices which is to either:

-In fact, in most Universities in Nigeria like the University of Benin, Optometry is a faculty of its own.
+In fact, in most universities in Nigeria like the University of Benin, Optometry is a faculty of its own.

 Here are other medical courses in Nigeria which you should check out, most of them are less competitive than Optometry and Dentistry and they are also lucrative.